K1L4n4/SQL_learning/README.md

-# **Welcome to my SQL challenges portfolio!
+# **Welcome to my SQL challenges and small projects portfolio!
 This code repository contains examples of SQL I've written.
 Feel free to take a look and reach out if you have any questions.**